basementuniverse/asobi/examples/jsonpad-schema.md

 ## Lists

-We only need 1 list for each game.
-We could also use a single list for all games, with a `gameType` field and filterable index or similar to separate them.
+We need a list to store games.

 - The list name can be anything
-- The list needs a path name
+- The list can optionally have a path name (we could refer to the list by id instead, but using a path name is easier)
-- The list should be indexable
+- The list must be indexable
-- The list should have realtime enabled
+- The list must have realtime enabled
 - The list can have a schema (this is optional but recommended):

 ```json